 b.
-Discuss relevant health and safety subjects, on safe systems of work and risk assessment controls with employees under their control.
+Discuss relevant health and safety subjects, on safe systems of work and risk assessment controls and toolbox talks with employees under their control.

-- Working with the Site Manager and appointed Health and Safety Advisor, produce local safe working procedures and guidance documents, which are based on risk assessments, safety inspections, accidents and other relevant information; - d.
+- c.
+Working with the Site Manager and appointed Health and Safety Advisor, help produce local safe working procedures in the form of toolbox talks and other guidance documents (as needed), which are based on risk assessments, safety inspections, accidents and other relevant information; - d.
 Working with the Site Manager and appointed Health and Safety Advisor, ensure that all site or service specific risk assessments are undertaken, completed, and continually reviewed - e.
 Regularly observing all work activities to ensure safe working procedures are being fully adhered to; - f.
-Carry out workplace inspections every 3 months, bringing the results of these inspections to their relevant Manager and appointed Health and Safety Advisor; - g.
+With the aid of the appointed Health and Safety Advisor, carry out workplace inspections every 3 months, bringing the results of these inspections to their relevant Manager; - g.
 Assist in the resolution of health and safety problems brought to their notice by staff, appointed Health and Safety Advisor, or Safety Representatives; - h.
 Refer matters which they cannot satisfactorily resolve to their immediate supervisor or Manager.